 The climate here is semi-arid with dry, hot summer and rainy monsoons.
 During winter the temperature is comparatively low, and this place is generally humid due to its closeness to the sea.

 Piram bet is an island close to Gogha.
-There is a broken fort in this island and one can see many endangered species over here.
-This is the best place to experience the bio-diversity of nature.
+There is a broken fort on this island and one can see many endangered species over here.
+This is the best place to experience the biodiversity of nature.

 Travellers planning a trip to Bhavnagar can reach the destination via air, rail and road.